konung-yaropolk/DiaModality/README.md

 ##### How to use:
-See the /demo directory for examples
+See the /demo directory for use case